Back To Search Results

 • Coronary arteritis causing myocardial infarction

-• Hematuria with red casts greater than 10%, dysmorphic RBC, and/or 2+ protein
+• Hematuria with red casts greater than 10%, dysmorphic RBC, or 2+ protein

 • Leukocytoclastic capillaritis

-The rest of the patients will fall into the eosinophilic asthma phenotype.
-It is important to recognize that subgroup early, particularly in the presence of myocarditis with no other evidence of vasculitis.
-Overly depending on the presence of vasculitis to diagnose EGPA may result in missing those patients with eosinophilic asthma who may otherwise benefit from early targeted therapy.
+The remaining patients fall into the eosinophilic asthma phenotype.
+Notably, it is crucial to recognize this subgroup early, especially in cases where myocarditis is present without other evidence of vasculitis.
+Depending heavily on the presence of vasculitis to diagnose EGPA may lead to overlooking patients with eosinophilic asthma, who could benefit from early, targeted therapy.

-The primary trigger in pathogenesis at the cellular level seems to be an aberrant T-helper cell pathway.
+The primary trigger in the pathogenesis at the cellular level appears to be an aberrant T-helper (Th)-cell pathway.

 Epidemiology

-The estimated prevalence of the disease is 10.7 to 14 per million adults worldwide.
-The mean age of onset, as reported, is between 38 to 54 years, with a median of 40.
-However, it has been reported in extremes of age as well, from as low as 4 to as high as 74.
-There is no gender difference in incidence.[17]
+The estimated prevalence of the disease is approximately 1 to 3 per million adults worldwide.[6]
+The mean age of onset, as reported, ranges between 38 and 54, with a median of 40.
+However, cases have also been reported in extremes of age, from as young as 4 to as high as 74.
+Gender prevalences are similar between males and females.[19]

-In contrast to certain small vessel vasculitis with a preponderance in childhood (Henoch-Schonlein purpura, Kawasaki disease), ANCA-associated vasculitis is rare in children.
-Regardless of age, adult and childhood EGPA both present with highly elevated IgE and eosinophil levels.
-About 40% of adults have a positive ANCA, while 25% of children are seropositive.
+In contrast to certain small vessel vasculitides, such as immunoglobulin A (IgA) vasculitis and Kawasaki disease, with a preponderance in childhood, AAV is rare in children.
+However, regardless of age, both adult and childhood EGPA present with highly elevated IgE and eosinophil levels.[7]
+About 40% of adults with EGPA have a positive ANCA, whereas 25% of children are seropositive for this.

-Clinically, however, childhood EGPA has a higher incidence of cardiomyopathy, pneumonic infiltrates with a rarer occurrence of mononeuritis multiplex.
-A higher prevalence of cardiac disease increases the mortality in childhood EGPA, just as in adult disease.[2]
+Clinically, childhood EGPA has a higher incidence of cardiomyopathy and pneumonic infiltrates, with a lower occurrence of mononeuritis multiplex.
+The increased prevalence of cardiac disease contributes to higher mortality in childhood EGPA, similar to that seen in adult cases.[2]

 Pathophysiology

-The pathogenesis and clinical phenotype follow a dichotomy of either eosinophil-mediated damage or ANCA-induced endothelial injury.
+The pathogenesis and clinical phenotype of EGPA follow a dichotomy of either eosinophil-mediated damage or ANCA-induced endothelial injury.

 Eosinophils

-An initial TH2-mediated immune response provokes the margination of eosinophils.
-Eosinophilic presence in active disease is likely a consequence of increased synthesis, enhanced extravasation, and prolonged survival in target tissues.
-IL-3 and IL-5, produced by TH-2 lymphocytes, are the key regulators in the maturation and release of eosinophils, as well as their survival in blood.
-Serum levels of IL-5 correlate consistently with disease activity and go down with the initiation of immunosuppressive therapy.[18][19][20]
+An initial TH2-mediated immune response triggers the margination of eosinophils.
+Their presence in active disease likely results from increased synthesis, enhanced extravasation, and prolonged survival in target tissues.
+IL-3 and IL-5, produced by TH2 lymphocytes, are key regulators of eosinophil maturation, release, and survival in the bloodstream.
+Serum levels of IL-5 consistently correlate with disease activity and decrease with the initiation of immunosuppressive therapy.[20][21][22]

-The presence of ANCA correlates with an increased incidence of glomerulonephritis, mononeuritis, and biopsy-proven vasculitis.
-Alveolar hemorrhage is also found more often in this group of patients.
+In EGPA, approximately 60% of patients are ANCA-negative, around 35% are MPO-positive, and about 5% are PR3-positive.
+The presence of ANCA correlates with a higher incidence of glomerulonephritis, mononeuritis, and biopsy-proven vasculitis.
+Alveolar hemorrhage is also more commonly observed in ANCA-positive patients.[6]

 History and Physical

-In the initial prodromal phase, nonspecific symptoms of malaise, fever, migrating polyarthralgia, and weight loss are common, along with a severe adult-onset form of asthma that is refractory to conventional treatment.
-Diffuse myalgia and polyarthralgia have been reported in 37% to 57% of CSS patients, particularly at the onset of disease.
-Upper respiratory symptoms are more common with chronic rhinosinusitis (47% to 93%) and nasal polyps (62% to 77%).
-However, nasal granulomas, erosion, and crusting or epistaxis, as seen in GPA, are absent.
+In the initial prodromal phase, nonspecific symptoms such as malaise, fever, migrating polyarthralgia, and weight loss are common, often accompanied by a severe adult-onset form of asthma that is refractory to conventional treatment.
+Diffuse myalgia and polyarthralgia have been reported in 37% to 57% of EGPA patients, particularly at the onset of disease.
+Upper respiratory symptoms frequently include chronic rhinosinusitis (47%-93%) and nasal polyps (62%-77%); however, unlike in GPA, nasal granulomas, erosion, crusting, or epistaxis are typically absent.

 The second phase is characterized by eosinophilic infiltrates in end organs along with peripheral eosinophilia.
-Patchy peripheral nodular pulmonary infiltrates, eosinophilic gastroenteritis, serosal effusion, are common.
+Common manifestations include patchy peripheral nodular pulmonary infiltrates, eosinophilic gastroenteritis, and serosal effusions.

-An onset of vasculitis characterizes the third phase, and it may take anywhere between 3 to 9 years since the onset of asthma.
+The third phase is characterized by the onset of vasculitis, which can develop 3 to 9 years after the initial onset of asthma.
 Neurological symptoms are a hallmark of this phase.

 Organ System Involvement

-Even when other systemic manifestations of the disease are brought under control with therapy, asthma tends to remain uncontrolled, thus detrimentally affecting the quality of life.
-Apart from upper airway allergic manifestations and eosinophilic asthma, pulmonary manifestations of the disease can also be related to parenchymal eosinophilic infiltration as well as the vasculitic process.
-During the first 2 clinical phases described, transient pulmonary infiltrates and eosinophilia is common, whereas, in the vasculitic phase, necrotizing vasculitis and granuloma are more common.
-Alveolar hemorrhage is reported more often in ANCA positive subset, although its incidence is lower than in GPA patients.
+Even when other systemic manifestations of the disease are controlled with therapy, asthma often remains uncontrolled, significantly impacting the quality of life.
+Beyond upper airway allergic manifestations and eosinophilic asthma, pulmonary manifestations of the disease can also be related to parenchymal eosinophilic infiltration and the vasculitic process.
+In the first 2 clinical phases described, transient pulmonary infiltrates and eosinophilia are common.
+In the vasculitic phase, necrotizing vasculitis and granuloma formation become more prevalent.
+Alveolar hemorrhage is more frequently reported in the ANCA-positive subset, although its incidence is lower compared to that in GPA patients.

-Cardiac involvement may be present in 62% of cases, although it is symptomatically manifest in only 26%.
-It is caused by both mediators released from activated eosinophils and vasculitis lesions in the myocardium and coronary arteries.
-Myocarditis, in turn, leads to post-inflammatory fibrosis and restrictive cardiomyopathy, followed by congestive cardiac failure.
-The spectrum of clinical manifestations varies from coronary artery disease, primary arrhythmias, cardiomyopathy, acute constrictive pericarditis and myocarditis, and eosinophilic pericardial effusion.
-The absence of ANCA and eosinophilia correlates better with cardiac disease.
+Cardiac disease: Cardiac involvement is observed in about 62% of cases, but symptomatic manifestation occurs in only 26%.
+This involvement results from mediators released by activated eosinophils and vasculitis lesions affecting the myocardium and coronary arteries.
+Myocarditis can lead to post-inflammatory fibrosis and restrictive cardiomyopathy, which may progress to congestive heart failure.
+The spectrum of clinical manifestations includes coronary artery disease, primary arrhythmias, cardiomyopathy, acute constrictive pericarditis, myocarditis, and eosinophilic pericardial effusion.
+Cardiac disease is more strongly associated with the absence of ANCA and eosinophilia.[36]

 Gastrointestinal Involvement

-Eosinophilic gastroenteritis and mesenteric vasculitis often seem to coincide as far as gastrointestinal tract involvement is concerned.
-They result in nonspecific symptoms of abdominal pain, nausea, vomiting, and diarrhea to more severe complications like bleeding or intestinal obstruction caused by submucosal nodular masses.
-Mesenteric vasculitis predisposes to ischemic bowel, mucosal ulceration, and even perforation necessitating exploratory laparotomy.
+Eosinophilic gastroenteritis and mesenteric vasculitis often occur together in gastrointestinal tract involvement.
+These conditions lead to nonspecific symptoms such as abdominal pain, nausea, vomiting, and diarrhea.
+They can also result in severe complications such as bleeding or intestinal obstruction due to submucosal nodular masses.
+Mesenteric vasculitis predisposes to ischemic bowel, mucosal ulceration, and even perforation, potentially requiring exploratory laparotomy.
 Serosal involvement can cause eosinophilic ascites and peritonitis.
-Rare manifestations include necrotizing acalculous cholecystitis, pancreatitis, and eosinophilic liver disease.[34]
+Rare manifestations include necrotizing acalculous cholecystitis, pancreatitis, and eosinophilic liver disease.[37]
+Gastrointestinal involvement is more common with EGPA than with GPA or MPA.[7]

 Renal Involvement

-Renal involvement is seen in 25% of patients and is less common than other medium vessel vasculitides like GPA.[35]
-The most common manifestation is necrotizing crescentic glomerulonephritis, although focal sclerosing disease, IgA nephropathy, or eosinophilic interstitial nephritis can also be seen.
-The biopsy features are not pathognomonic and often indistinguishable in isolation from other vasculitis diseases unless combined with the spectrum of eosinophilic asthma, eosinophilia, or other system manifestations.
+Renal involvement occurs in approximately 25% of patients with EGPA, making it less common compared to other medium vessel vasculitides such as GPA.[38]
+The most frequent manifestation is necrotizing crescentic glomerulonephritis, but focal sclerosing disease, IgA nephropathy, and eosinophilic interstitial nephritis can also be observed.
+Biopsy features are not pathognomonic and are often indistinguishable from other vasculitis unless accompanied by eosinophilic asthma, eosinophilia, or other systemic manifestations.
+Hypertension is present in 10% to 30% of patients with EGPA and may indicate renal involvement.[23]

 Neurologic Involvement

-A wrist or a foot drop resulting from mononeuritis multiplex or mixed sensorimotor peripheral neuropathy is reported.
-Common peroneal and internal popliteal nerves are most commonly involved.
-Radial and ulnar nerves in the upper limbs may also be involved.[32]
-Peripheral neuropathy can be present in 75% to 80% of cases.
-10% to 39% of neurological involvements can be in the form of CNS vasculitis causing cerebral infarctions or hemorrhages.[36]
+Neurologic involvement in EGPA often presents as mononeuritis multiplex or mixed sensorimotor peripheral neuropathy, with wrist or foot drop being common symptoms.
+The most frequently affected nerves are the common peroneal and internal popliteal nerves, although the radial and ulnar nerves in the upper limbs can also be involved.[31]
+Peripheral neuropathy is seen in 75% to 80% of cases.
+Additionally, 10% to 39% of neurological manifestations may involve CNS vasculitis, leading to cerebral infarctions or hemorrhages.[39]

 Other Organs